hobigo/nextcloud-node-client/README.md

 ### Tag
 Tags are used to filter for file and folders.
 Tags can be created and assigned to files or folders.

+### Share
+Files and folders can be shared with user, user groups or publicly.
+The share can be password protected and an exiration date can be applied.

 ## API
 This is an overview of the client API.
 Details can be found in the [API docs](https://hobigo.github.io/nextcloud-node-client)